 Anna holds a Bachelor of Arts in biological sciences from the University of Connecticut, a Master of Arts in curriculum and instruction from Kean University, and a Doctor of Philosophy in science education from Columbia University.
 Her research interests include equity in science education, science teacher training and induction, engaging students in science practices, and alternative assessments.

-When Anna started at Knowles as a Teacher Developer in the Teaching Fellows Program, she worked primarily with years 3 and 4 of the Fellowship, supporting teachers in thinking about equitable groupwork practices and developing as emergent teacher leaders.
-She later moved to Phase 1 where she supported year 1 through 3 of the Fellowship as they developed their teaching practices through inquiry.
-Most recently, Anna has shifted into a new role as the Associate Director of Senior Fellows Programs where she is supporting the development and growth of all Senior Fellows Programs include Knowles Academy.
+When Anna started at Knowles as a Teacher Developer in the Teaching Fellows Program, she worked primarily with teachers in years three and four of the program, supporting them in thinking about equitable group work practices and developing as emergent teacher leaders.
+She later moved to phase one, where she supported Fellows in years one through three of the Fellowship, as they developed their teaching practices through inquiry.
+Most recently, Anna shifted into a new role as the Associate Director of the Senior Fellows Program, where she supports the development and growth of all Senior Fellows programs, including the Knowles Academy.

 She enjoys traveling, skiing, scuba diving, and spending time with her family.
 Anna lives in Freehold with her husband, daughter and son.